danielgafni/dagster-ray/README.md

 ray_job = {"spec": {"runtimeEnvYaml": yaml.safe_dump({"pip": ["dagster-pipes"]})}}
 ```

-The logs and events emitted by the Ray job will be captured by the `PipesRayJobClient` and will become available in the Dagster event log.
+Events emitted by the Ray job will be captured by `PipesRayJobClient` and will become available in the Dagster event log.
 Standard output and standard error streams will be forwarded to the standard output of the Dagster process.

 **Running locally**